esa/pagmo2/doc/sphinx/docs/python/tutorials/coding_udp_simple.rst

     >>> start_time = time.time(); [prob2.fitness(arr) for i in range(100)]; print(time.time() - start_time) #doctest: +SKIP
     0.001353...

 wait a minute ... really? two orders of magnitude?
 Do not panic.
-This is a very large problem and array operations are not super optimized in python.
+This is a very large problem and that for loop is not going to be super optimized in python.
 Lets see if we can do better in these cases ....
 Let us use the jit decorator from numba

     >>> from numba import jit